 Marital Property & Debt Division in Divorce

-In a Maryland divorce, marital property issues are resolved in one of two ways: by a marital settlement agreement signed by the spouses, or by an order of the court.
-When spouses can’t agree on a settlement, the court divides them based on the principle of equitable distribution.
-At the Law Offices of Ellen L. Lee, we understand how the courts categorize, value and divide property, and we work hard to ensure that you receive your fair share of the assets.
+In a Maryland divorce, marital property issues are resolved in one of two ways: by a marital settlement agreement signed by the spouses or by an order of the court.
+When spouses can’t agree on a settlement, the court divides property and debt based on the principle of equitable distribution.
+At the Law Offices of Ellen L. Lee, we understand how the courts categorize, value, and divide property and work hard to ensure that you receive your fair share of the assets.

 Maryland courts generally take three steps in dividing marital assets during a divorce.
 First, during the discovery process, the court classifies each of your assets and debts as marital or nonmarital.
-Next, it assigns a monetary value to each of the assets and debts that it classified as marital.
+Next, it assigns a monetary value to each of the marital assets and debt.
 Finally, it divides those marital assets and debts “equitably.”
 Equitable distribution is based on what the court deems as fair and reasonable; this does not always translate to an even split.

 The assets that the court considers include:

-- The contributions, both financial and nonfinancial, that you and your spouse make toward the well-being of the family
+- The contributions, both financial and nonfinancial, that you and your spouse made toward the well-being of the family

 - The value of all of your property interests

 - The economic circumstances of each spouse at the time of your divorce

 - You and your spouse’s age, physical condition, and mental health